On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

-As stated previously, we found that the majority of merging binaries undergo at least one common envelope phase, whereas only $0.1\%$ merging triples do.
+As stated previously, we found that the majority of merging non-LK systems undergo at least one common envelope phase, whereas only $0.1\%$ merging LK systems do.
 In the top panel of Figure \ref{fig:a1i}, we show the median and 50 percentile of the initial mass ratio distribution of our sample as a function of semi-major axis.
-We show in the bottom panel the distribution of ZAMS inner semi-major axis for our total initial sample (solid blue), as well as the ZAMS inner semi-major axis of the systems that merge as a binary (dash-dotted red) and as a triple (dashed green).
+We show in the bottom panel the distribution of ZAMS inner semi-major axis for our total initial sample (solid blue), as well as the ZAMS inner semi-major axis of the systems that merge without LK (dash-dotted red) and with LK (dashed green).
 In the bottom panel, it can be seen that the two merging populations sample different areas of the initial inner semi-major axis distribution, which also have different initial mass ratios.
-Whereas the merging binaries tend to have smaller initial semi-major axes, with a very apparent enhancement at $\sim0.1\,\rm{au}$, the triples have a much larger range of initial semi-major axes.
-Accordingly, the merging triples tend to have smaller initial mass ratios than the binaries.
-These different mass ratio distributions are then sculpted by further binary stellar evolution and these subtle differences are further amplified, most notably through common envelope phases.
-In our sample, only a single triple system experienced a common envelope phase, whereas the majority of the binaries ($77.6\%$) experience a common envelope phase.
+Whereas the non-LK mergers tend to have smaller initial semi-major axes, with a very apparent enhancement at $\sim0.1\,\rm{au}$, the LK mergers have a much larger range of initial semi-major axes.
+Accordingly, the merging LK systems tend to have smaller initial mass ratios than the non-LK systems.
+These different mass ratio distributions are then sculpted by further binary stellar evolution and these subtle differences are further amplified, most notably through the presence or absence of common envelope phases.